esponges/interview/react-ts-node.md

 - Do you know memoization?
 How would you implement it in React?

 - What is the difference between `useMemo` and `useCallback`?
 When and why would you use each one?
+What's React.memo?

 - What the is a dependency array in React hooks?
 Why is it important?